Adnn/notes_graphics/docs/rtr.md

 (11.22) can be thought as applying filter $K$ to incoming radiance $L_i$.

-On appraoch it to approximate $K$ with a simpler filter, such as the _normalized cosine kernel_ $H$:
+One approach it to approximate $K$ with a simpler filter, such as the _normalized cosine kernel_ $H$:
 $$
 H(\mathbf{n}, \mathbf{l}) =
 \frac